-Inventories are valued at the lower of cost (first-in, first-out method) or market and consists of pesticides, insecticides, and other supplies used in the operation of the District and pharmaceutical, medical-surgical, and other supplies used in the operation of the Hospital.
+Inventories are valued at the lower of cost (first-in, first-out method) or market and consist of pesticides, insecticides, and other supplies used in the operation of the District.

 Prepaid expenses

 Certain payments to vendors reflect costs applicable to future accounting periods and are recorded as prepaid expenses in both the government-wide and fund financial statements.
 The cost of prepaid items is recorded as expenditures/expenses when consumed rather than when purchased.